AeroVILab-AHU/LEGNet/README.md

 @inproceedings{lu2025legnet,
-  title={LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection}, author={Lu, Wei and Chen, Si-Bao and Li, Hui-Dong and Shu, Qing-Ling and Ding, Chris HQ and Tang, Jin and Luo, Bin}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, pages={2844--2853}, year={2025}
+  title={LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection}, author={Lu, Wei and Chen, Si-Bao and Li, Hui-Dong and Shu, Qing-Ling and Ding, Chris HQ and Tang, Jin and Luo, Bin}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV) Workshops}, pages={2844--2853}, year={2025}
 }